Schema Linking on Confluent Cloud

 Create schemas on the source

-Create at least two or three schemas in the source environment; at least one of which has a qualified subject name.
+Create at least three schemas in the source environment; at least one of which has a qualified subject name.

 To create each schema from the Cloud Console, follow these steps: